bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-02-backlog.md

 ## Group and Hand-In

-You can create project proposals for yourselves or as pairs of two.
-**You need to upload your proposal twice to moodle**:

-1. as an assignment and
-2. in the Forum named "Project Proposals for the Class and Discussion" - create a new Topic for each Proposal and paste your description directly as text.

-You don't need to have your names in the proposal, and you don't need to work on the topic you propose now.
-Topics will be chosen during the next class meeting.

-## Make sure to check out the proposals of the others!
+You can create the backlog in the groups we set last week.

+In the Uploads provided as PDF, please include the Proposal, the names of all members of the group as well as your backlog.